nodatime/tzvalidate/README.md

 using time zone data built from the IANA sources, this is unlikely to be similar to any other output
 - in particular, many zones have recurrences which effectively start in 1AD.

-Code: `csharp/TzValidate/TimeZoneInfoDump`
+Code: `csharp/TzValidate/src/NodaTime.TzValidate.TimeZoneInfoDump`

 Supports the regular command line options, and no additional options.

 zic
 ----

-C# code is available in `csharp/TzValidate/ZicDump` to report transitions stored in the output of `zic`.
+C# code to report transitions stored in the output of `zic`.

 Requires:

 - A "modern" version of `zic` to have compiled a data source already, as per the IANA web site.

-Code: `csharp/TzValidate/ZicDump`
+Code: `csharp/TzValidate/src/NodaTime.TzValidate.ZicDump`

 Additional command line options: